Fagus sylvatica: Ecology

-Pathogens
+Diseases and pathogens

+Fagus sylvatica and other beeches are prone to false heartwood ('red heart') a condition where drought, nutrient deficient soil, branch breakage, pathogen infestation or other stressor induces formation of protection wood.
+False heartwood often manifests in the areas of the trunk associated with symplastless branches.
+As branch symplast dies, the trunk wood becomes depleted of nitrogen-containing molecules essential for life; this increases risk of catastrophic trunk failure.

+As the European beech exhibits deterministic leaf and shoot development and has a larger leaf area than other European hardwood trees, it is relatively more sensitive to drought and may respond to a dry summer with pre-senescent leafdrop.

 Biscogniauxia nummularia (beech tarcrust) is an ascomycete primary pathogen of beech trees, causing strip-canker and wood rot.
 It can be found at all times of year and is not edible.

 Cultivation

 European beech is a very popular ornamental tree in parks and large gardens in temperate regions of the world.
 In North America, they are preferred for this purpose over the native F. grandifolia, which despite its tolerance of warmer climates, is slower growing, taking an average of 10 years longer to attain maturity.
 The town of Brookline, Massachusetts has one of the largest, if not the largest, grove of European beech trees in the United States.
-The 2.5 acre public park, called 'The Longwood Mall', was planted sometime before 1850 qualifying it as the oldest stand of European beeches in the United States.
+The 2.5 acre public park, called 'The Longwood Mall', was planted sometime before 1850 qualifying it as the oldest stand of European beeches in the U.S.

 It is frequently kept clipped to make attractive hedges.

 Since the early 19th century there have been numerous cultivars of European beech made by horticultural selection, often repeatedly; they include: